GigaScratch/AdventOfCode2021/README.md

 ___

-This year I decided to learn a new language for advent of code, so this is my first experience writing in Ruby 💎 <- (imagine it's blue)
+This year I decided to learn a new language for advent of code, so this is my first experience writing in Ruby 💎 <- (imagine it's a red gem pls)